hrektts/CarND-Advanced-Lane-Lines/README.md

 ### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I used a histogram to look for the left and right lanes.
+I used a horizontal line at the center in the vertical direction as histogram data.
+The figure below shows the histogram, and the points where the value is high indicate existence of the lines.

 ![alt text][image7]

+For my beginning of the search, I divided the image into two images vertically, and set the point that has highest value as my starting point in each image.
+This step appears in [lines 503 through 513](./src/find_lane.py#L503-L513) of the file called `find_lane.py`.

+Next, I divided the image into 12 sections horizontally, so that I found did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

+![alt text][image7]
+![alt text][image8]

 ### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.